datacommonsorg/data/scripts/us_eia/opendata/process/README.md

 the one `elec.py`, which takes a `series_id` and returns raw place and stat-var.

-For (2), a dataset needs to implement `generate_schema_statvar`, which takes the raw stat-vara and generates a fully defined stat-var for it.
+For (2), a dataset needs to implement `generate_schema_statvar`, which takes a raw stat-var and generates a fully defined stat-var for it.

 ### ELEC